 It feels like working a front post double crochet but it is just a bit different.
 It does not have the effect of raising up row for texture.
 It creates a flat texture.
 It would work nicely for a decorative throw, shawl, summer scarf, swimsuit coverup, poncho.

-I have the pumpkin blanket wrap pattern design shown above made with Caron latte cakes.
+I designed the pumpkin blanket wrap pattern shown above made with Caron latte cakes.
 This stitch is easy to use with textured yarns such as these that can be hard to see stitches due to the fuzzy soft texture.
 See the free pattern to make the crochet wrap here.

 There is a video tutorial for this stitch at the end of this post if the images aren’t enough to help you understand how to work the stitch.
 We all learn differently and I want to provide both written and video instructions to help the most crocheters I can!